Materialized Views

 What happens if JSON extraction fails?

 TRY_CAST returns NULL for invalid data.
-Use required: true to drop rows with NULL values, or default to substitute a fallback value.
+Use required: true to reject rows with NULL values (captured in DLQ files for inspection), or default to substitute a fallback value.

 Can I use SQL directly?

 No. View definitions compile to SQL internally, but users cannot submit arbitrary SQL for security reasons.
-Use the declarative YAML format.
+Use the declarative YAML format with path expressions.

 How do I test a view before production?